bitovi/fast-react-static-renderer/README.md

   - In the name field, put `AWS_ACCESS_KEY_ID` and inside the value, the access key id you had from earlier
   - Similarly, the second secret is named `AWS_SECRET_ACCESS_KEY` with the corresponding value.

-    More info about Gihub secrets [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+    More info about Gihub secrets [in the github documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets)

+### No Custom domain setup:

+**IMPORTANT** If you chose to move forward without a custom domain name, you need to do the following before you start:

+- Navigate to the GitHub Action for global tools at `.github/workflows/deploy-global-tools.yaml` and **remove** the line starting with `TFVARS_AUTO_JSON`

+- Remove the same line for the dev GitHub Action at `.github/workflows/deploy-dev.yaml`

+### General Setup

 Notice that the project is divided into multiple folders. `build-dev`, `dev` and `global-tools` correspond to different environments that we configure with terraform.
 The `.github/workflow` contains github actions that we use to deploy each environment.

 We use terraform to create and provision AWS resources.
 To use this for your project, you need to change the resources names to what you need.
-Here's a list of every variable that needs to be changed.
+Below is a comprehensive list of every variable that needs to be changed.
+You can refer to the existing values to get an indication of what you can name your variables.

 We repeat the same process for each environment folder, starting with `global-tools` and one folder at a time:

   - A. Update `global-tools` to deploy resources that are shared across environments.